Viktor Lakhin: Clemson

 Lakhin transferred to play for the Clemson Tigers.
 On February 8, 2025, he recorded 22 points in an upset win versus Duke.
 In the first round of the 2025 NCAA Division I men's basketball tournament, he recorded six points and ten rebounds before fouling out in a loss against McNeese.
 He finished his final collegiate season in 2024-25, playing in 34 games with 33 starts, averaging 11.4 points, 6.4 rebounds, 1.5 assists, 1.0 steal, and 1.5 blocks per game.

+Professional career

+Oklahoma City Blue (2025–2026)

+After not being selected in the 2025 NBA draft, Lakhin joined the Oklahoma City Thunder for NBA G League play but did not compete due to recovering from an injury.
+The Thunder signed Lakhin to their training camp roster before waiving him the next day, in order to add him to their G League affiliate the Oklahoma City Blue.

+Cangrejeros de Santurce (2026)

+On March 24, 2026, Lakhin signed a deal to play in Puerto Rico for Grammy Award-winning artist Bad Bunny's professional basketball team, the Cangrejeros de Santurce in the Baloncesto Superior Nacional.
+He joined former NBA sharpshooter Malik Beasley on the team.
+On May 6, 2026, he was released from the team to make space for former NBA player Chinanu Onuaku.